 When mounted at the end of the fender slope, the old Beetle lamp assembly positions lights much like they were on classic trucks.
 One advantage of the Beetle assembly is better visibility than the smaller round lamp in the Smyth kit.
 The Smyth round lamp is an LED; converting the old Beetle assembly to an LED is also possible.

-Large round lamps can be fitted directly into the fender area on the lower fiberglass panel.
-A disadvantage is that the light shines down due to the curve of the bumper while visibility is reduced since as a result of low positioning on the body.
+Large round lamps can be fitted directly into the lower bumper area on the fiberglass panel under the tailgate.
+The light shines down slightly due to the curve of the bumper and the low position on the body.

 LED rear strip